aspose-ocr/Aspose.OCR-Documentation/net/developer-reference/image-preprocessing/binarization/_index.md

 - Photos with glares and gradients taken in low-light conditions.
 - Multicolored texts.

-If you notice that part of the text disappears from the recognition results, try manually specifying **threshold** criteria for assigning either _white_ if the gray value is equal or greater than the threshold or _black_, if smaller, to all pixels in an image.
+If you notice that part of the text disappears from the recognition results, try manually specifying the **threshold** criteria that determine whether a pixel is considered black or white.
+If a pixel is lighter than the threshold, it is considered a white pixel, otherwise it is considered a black pixel.
 In other words, the higher the threshold value, the more content will be sent for recognition, including words printed in very light colors.
 If the threshold set to `0`, the black and white are assigned automatically based on the content of the image.

 To specify binarization threshold, provide it in [`Threshold`](https://reference.aspose.com/ocr/net/aspose.ocr.models.preprocessingfilters/preprocessingfilter/threshold/) preprocessing filter or set [`ThresholdValue`](https://reference.aspose.com/ocr/net/aspose.ocr/recognitionsettings/thresholdvalue/) property in recognition settings.
 To rely on automatic processing, do not add a filter and do not set the `ThresholdValue`.